Linking OmniFocus: Beyond Task Management

 Building the Ultimate Productivity App

-This course focuses on developing a productivity system that consists of a collection of best-of-breed apps and services.
-Think of it as creating the ultimate productivity app in a way that combines the best features of a suite of thoughtfully chosen apps.
+This course focuses on developing a productivity system consisting of a collection of best-of-breed apps and services.
+Think of it as creating the ultimate productivity app by combining the best features of a suite of thoughtfully chosen apps.

 This system is most useful when there are quick and convenient ways to navigate between the various components.
-For example, if you have an OmniFocus action prompting you to spend 30 minutes researching a specific topic, it’s very helpful if you have seamless access to the relevant research material and a place to keep the notes that you’ll be capturing in the process.
+For example, suppose you have an OmniFocus action prompting you to spend 30 minutes researching a specific topic.
+In that case, it’s very helpful if you have seamless access to the relevant research material and a place to keep the notes you’ll capture in the process.

 Creating a Space for Deep Focus

-Once we’ve covered the mechanics of linking apps and services to OmniFocus, we’ll look at a variety of ways that you can quickly shift into the context that’s most relevant.
-These strategies are the digital equivalent of clearing everything from your desk, except what’s required to work on a specific project or area of life.
+Once we’ve covered the mechanics of linking apps and services to OmniFocus, we’ll look at various ways to quickly shift into the most relevant context.
+These strategies are the digital equivalent of clearing everything from your desk except what’s required to work on a specific project or area of life.

-For example, if you’re working on a novel, you’ll likely want to have OmniFocus-related projects and actions at the forefront and have convenient access to the app that you’re using to do your writing (e.g. Ulysses).
-To enter a focused, productive state, everything that’s not relevant to the task at hand needs to fade into the background.
+For example, suppose you’re working on a novel.
+In that case, you’ll likely want to have OmniFocus-related projects and actions at the forefront and have convenient access to the app you’re using to write (e.g. Ulysses).
+To enter a focused, productive state, everything irrelevant to the task at hand must fade into the background.